viktor-lut/my-together/README.md

 # Together / Coop Server

 **Together** - is a web-application that allows a user to create a social event and post it publicly to all users or within a specified group of users.
-Other users can join/share/comment on the event.
+Any user can join/share/comment on the event.
-All events can be geographically filtered.
+Any event can be geographically filtered/located.

 ## Pre-install